zzpstudio/bewustagenda/README.md

 bewustnetwerk
 ============

-##API Bewust Netwerk for data export in xml/json.
+##Bewust Netwerk for agenda event data export in xml/json.

 Load the api class, setup configuration, filter the data and get the results in xml or json format.